jtescher/jtescher.github.io/_posts/2014-03-25-how-to-set-up-a-rails-4-1-app-on-aws-with-elastic-beanstalk-and-postgresql.md

     Attach an instance profile (current value is "[Create a default instance profile]"): 1

-Then create an optionsettings file in the newly created .elasticbeanstalk directory called optionsettings.blog-env (or your custom env name as the extention if you customized it)
+Then create an optionsettings file in the newly created .elasticbeanstalk directory called optionsettings.blog-env (or your custom env name as the extension if you customized it)

     # .elasticbeanstalk/optionsettings.blog-env
     [aws:autoscaling:asg]